swri-robotics/sem-apc-carla-interface/README.md

 `roslaunch carla_shell_bridge main.launch`

 ## Configuring CARLA
-Below is a list of all the different parameters that can be chnage to configure the CARLA simulator to help test different scenarios or performance.
-The parameters can be changed in `carla_interface/launch/main.launch`
+Below is a list of all the different parameters that can be change to configure the CARLA simulator to help test different scenarios or enhance simulation performance.
+The parameters can be changed in [`carla_interface/launch/main.launch`](launch/main.launch)

 ### Server Connection Parameters: